U.S. formally exits global climate pact amid election uncertainty

-WASHINGTON, Nov 4 (Reuters) - The United States formally exited the Paris Agreement on Wednesday, fulfilling a years-long promise by President Donald Trump to withdraw the world’s second-largest greenhouse gas emitter from the global pact to fight climate change.
+WASHINGTON/BRUSSELS, Nov 4 (Reuters) - The United States formally exited the Paris Agreement on Wednesday, fulfilling an old promise by President Donald Trump to withdraw the world's second-largest greenhouse gas emitter from the global pact to fight climate change.

 But the outcome of the tight U.S. election contest will determine for how long.
 Trump's Democratic rival, Joe Biden, has promised to rejoin the agreement if elected.